-(1) Excludes approximately 5,000,000 shares of Common Stock reserved for issuance pursuant to awards under the Company's 1996 Equity Incentive Plan (the "1996 Equity Plan") and 1996 Non-Employee Directors' Stock Option Plan (the "Directors' Plan"), including options to purchase 1,207,405 shares of Common Stock to be granted immediately prior to the Offerings.
-Of such options, 1,137,598 will have an exercise price per share equal to the initial public offering price of the Common Stock and 69,807 will have an exercise price of \$21.49 per share.
-The Company does not anticipate recording compensation expense relating to the grant of any such options.
+(1) Includes 3,000,000 shares of Common Stock to be issued at the initial public offering price to trusts controlled by and for the benefit of Maurice Marciano, Paul Marciano and Armand Marciano and their families, respectively (the "Principal Stockholders"), as part of the S Corporation Distribution (as defined herein).
+See "Company History, the Reorganization and Prior S Corporation Status."
+Excludes approximately 5,000,000 shares of Common Stock reserved for issuance pursuant to awards under the Company's 1996 Equity Incentive Plan (the "1996 Equity Plan") and 1996 Non-Employee Directors' Stock Option Plan (the "Directors' Plan"), including options to purchase 1,208,405 shares of Common Stock to be granted immediately prior to the Offerings with an exercise price per share equal to the initial public offering price of the Common Stock.
 See "Management -- Employment Agreements," "-- 1996 Equity Incentive Plan" and "-- 1996 Non-Employee Directors' Stock Option Plan."

 GUESS-Registered Trademark-, GUESS?-Registered Trademark-, GUESS?
-AND TRIANGLE DESIGN-Registered Trademark-, BABY GUESS-TM-, GUESS KIDS-Registered Trademark-, GUESS WATCHES-TM-, GUESS JEANS-TM-, GUESS U.S.A.-TMand GUESS COLLECTION-TM- are included among the Company's trademarks.
+AND TRIANGLE DESIGN-Registered Trademark-, BABY GUESS-TM-, GUESS KIDS-Registered Trademark-, GUESS WATCHES-TM-, GUESS JEANS-TM-, GUESS U.S.A.-TM- and GUESS COLLECTION-TM- are included among the Company's trademarks.